-> Albany Visitor Centre are heading towards a $100,000 profit from the Field of Light packages they have developed and are selling via OTAs and traditional trade partners.
+Albany Visitor Centre had a $100,000 profit from the Field of Light packages they have developed and sold via OTAs and traditional trade partners.
 They also have various advertising opportunities in the centre for operators, such as advertising on their projector-lit visitor centre windows each night.

-> Canberra and Region Visitor Centre negotiates to receive ticket allocation for major events or exhibitions when they are in town.
+Canberra and Region Visitor Centre negotiates to receive ticket allocation for major events or exhibitions when they are in town.
 They also do a roaring retail trade at their Floriade pop up store each year.

 12. Strong Leadership + Management